raini35/timetable-repo/README.md

 }
 ```

-This gave me easy access to the relevent events by year and then by week.
+The above schema gave me easy access to the relevent events by year and then by week.
 This allowed me to simply get the start week and end week of a given month, pass through the object and store all the events for each week into an array then process the array in React.

 Note: I used a package called `date-fns` in order to get the start week and end week of any date or month